 Skip to Content

-A slice of seafood lasagna on a dinner plate.
+A slice of lasagna with seafood on a dinner plate.

 This seafood lasagna is pasta baked in a creamy béchamel sauce with a selection of shellfish, fish, fresh herbs and seasoning.
-It is layered with lasagna noodles, baked in a casserole dish, and topped off with a healthy grating of mozzarella cheese.
+It is layered with lasagna pasta sheets, baked in a casserole dish, and topped off with a healthy grating of mozzarella cheese.

 The Italian name for this dish is “Pasticcio di Pesce” which, translated, is “pasta baked in a creamy seafood sauce.”
 It is everything you love about lasagna except in seafood form.